punkuotukas/trading_bot/pairs_with_trading_start_tme.md

 #### WIP!
 As I never encountered such information in public, I recon this could be useful to more users.
 Below is a table with all the pairs currently traded on Bitstamp with exact time to minute's precision on when each pair has started trading.
+This basically means that the timestamp indicates the start of the 1st candle of trading for each pair.

 ||pair|timestamp GMT+03:00|unix timestamp
 |---|---|---|---|